Whitesnake - "The Purple Album" (2015) Review

 On The Purple Album, Whitesnake frontman David Coverdale plunders his past and puts a 21st century spin on tracks by the band that gave him his big break - Deep Purple.
 Coverdale replaced Ian Gillan in Deep Purple in 1973 and appeared on three studio albums with them before they imploded in 1976 - Burn (1974), Stormbringer (1974) and Come Taste the Band (1975).
 Coverdale then formed Whitesnake in 1978 and eventually achieved multi-platinum success in 1987 with the self-titled Whitesnake album, which featured the hits "Still of the Night," "Here I Go Again" and "Is This Love?"

-Deep Purple was fairly successful while Coverdale was at the helm, but over the years he had begun to notice that outside of the diehard Purple fanbase, the albums he'd recorded with them had become somewhat forgotten, particularly in the U.S. When Whitesnake performed a cover of "Burn" on a recent American tour, Coverdale reportedly received compliments from fans on the "new" song they'd added to the set list!
+Deep Purple was fairly successful while Coverdale was at the helm, but over the years David had begun to notice that outside of the diehard DP fanbase, the albums he'd recorded with them had become somewhat forgotten, particularly in the U.S. When Whitesnake performed a cover of "Burn" on a recent American tour, he reportedly received compliments from fans on the "new" song they'd added to the set list!
 Incidents like these - plus a desire to honor the memory of late Deep Purple keyboardist Jon Lord, who died in 2012 - inspired David to record The Purple Album in the hopes of re-igniting interest in some of these underrated songs.

 "After Whitesnake cracked the US market, a lot of people there had no idea I had been a member of DEEP PURPLE.
 Go figure."— David Coverdale, from "The Purple Album" CD booklet